 (Or it could be something more serious lurking under the surface.)

-So to save you a premature panic attack, this post is going to cover the main reasons why your dog won’t drink water and what can you do about it.
-And how to pick up on the other, subtle, easy-to-miss signs your dog might be sick.
+So in this post, we’re going to cover the main reasons why your dog won’t drink water and what can you do about it.
+And how to pick up on the other, easy-to-miss signs your dog might be sick.

 Is water important for your dog?